fenago/machine-learning/lab_guides/lab_7.md

 ## 7.7 A slightly larger example: Spam detection again!

-Let’s go back to our example from Chapter 5, where we predicted spam/ham emails from the number of appearances of the word ‘lottery’ and ‘sale’.
+Let’s go back to our example from Lab 5, where we predicted spam/ham emails from the number of appearances of the word ‘lottery’ and ‘sale’.
 Can we use decision trees for spam detection too?
 Of course!
 Let’s look at a bigger table of emails, such as shown in Table 7.11.